(FAQ) Unless you have experienced physiotherapy before, you may not know what to expect.

 Yes, you may consult a physiotherapist without a doctor's referral.
-You are safe-guarded because Leah and Jenny are registered with the Health & Care Professions Council.
+You are safe-guarded because Leah and Alastair are registered with the Health & Care Professions Council.
 This regulatory body ensures that all health professionals are genuine and meet national standards.
 In addition, they work in close cooperation with doctors and other health care professionals, such as podiatrists and teachers of Pilates, swimming, and yoga, to provide a high standard of treatment.

-Are Jenny and Leah recognised by my private health insurance company?
+Are Alastair and Leah recognised by my private health insurance company?

 We are no longer registered with Bupa as they have chosen not to use small clinics.
 We are both on the registers of all major insurance companies including BUPA, AXA PPP and Aviva.
 Please ensure that you have authorisation from them prior to your first session.

 How may I pay?

 We accept all major credit and debit cards, except American Express.
 Since the Covid pandemic, we are avoiding using cash and cheques.
 We ask that payment is made on the day of treatment and a full receipt will be given.

 Do I need an X-ray?